Navigation Menu

 More Search Options

-Writings: Burma Shave Signs, My Way!
+Burma Shave Signs, My Way!

 Writings Index ]

-Before there was the Interstate, when everyone drove the old two-lane highways, Burma Shave signs were ubiquitous.
-They were smallish red signs with white letters.
-There would be five signs, about 100 feet apart, each of the first four containing one line of a quatrain.
-The fifth sign advertised Burma Shave, a popular shaving cream of the period.
+Burma Shave signs were smallish red signs with white letters.
+There were aleays exactly five signs, about 100 feet apart.
+Each of the first four contained one line of a quatrain, and the fifth sign displayed the logo of Burma Shave, a popular shaving cream of the period.

 Whose Signs